Guinness Record Book Collecting

 As far as we know, Guinness Superlatives sent Christmas cards to contributors, collectors and others every year.
 We have a few of these, the best of which are the following:

-Thanks to Iain McWhirter, we have discovered that Guinness Superlatives produced some special editions for Norris and Ross McWhirter between 1972 and 1975.
-The images below show the 4 editions that were produced.
-We believe that other directors of Guinness Superlatives may have received copies, but these are undoubtedly very rare copies indeed.
+Thanks to Iain McWhirter and Gordon Nutbrown, we have discovered that Guinness Superlatives produced specially bound editions for the directors of Guinness Superlatives, Redwood Press and Redwood Burn between the 15th edition in 1968 and the 28th edition in 1981.
+The images below show the editions that were produced - these are undoubtedly very rare copies indeed!

 Guinness World of Records